grafana/loki/docs/sources/api/_index.md

 but instead flushed to our chunk backend.

 In microservices mode, the `/ingester/flush_shutdown` endpoint is exposed by the ingester.

+### `GET /distributor/ring`

+Displays a web page with the distributor hash ring status, including the state, healthy and last heartbeat time of each distributor.

+### `GET /compactor/ring`

+Displays a web page with the compactor hash ring status, including the state, healthy and last heartbeat time of each compactor.

 ## `GET /metrics`